NataliHerazo/NataliHerazo/README.md

 ## Contact me

 As I continue my journey in QA automation, I am always on the lookout for collaborative projects and opportunities where I can contribute my skills and grow both personally and professionally.
 Let's connect and explore how we can create something amazing together!

+## Skills
+- Problem-Solving: As a QA, I thrive on solving complex problems.
+I’m constantly exploring new technologies.